Lucas Plan

-The Lucas Plan was a January 1976 document produced by the workers of Lucas Aerospace Corporation.
+The Lucas Plan was a January 1976 document produced by the workers of Lucas Aerospace Corporation, organized as the Combine.
 The shop stewards at Lucas Aerospace published an Alternative Plan for the future of their company.
 The plan was in response to the company’s announcement that thousands of jobs were to be cut to enable industrial restructuring in the face of technological change and international competition.
 Instead of being made redundant the workforce argued for their right to develop socially useful products.

 The workers, including Ernie Scarbrow (Combine Secretary), Phil Asquith, Brian Salisbury, Mick Cooney, Danny Conroy, Mike Cooley, Ron Mills, Bob Dodd, John Routley and Terry Moran, argued that state support would be better used developing socially useful products and production than supplying military contracts.